Let Your Light Shine Matthew 5:16

 Implementation

-The role of the adult is key to planning purposeful learning.
-New knowledge is taught, learning is embedded and reinforced through thoughtful and selective use of provision and adult interaction.
 The development of early language and communication is a priority and is recognised as the key to success in every area of the curriculum.
-Practitioners are trained to be able to intervene effectively, observe and facilitate children interacting and learning, and plan their next steps.
+Practitioners are trained to be able to intervene effectively, observe and facilitate children interacting and learning, plan and provide for their next steps.
 They know how to model language and develop communication enabling children to secure knowledge and embed key skills.
+New knowledge is taught, learning is embedded and reinforced through thoughtful and selective use of provision and adult interaction.

 The EYFS statutory framework includes seven areas of learning and development that are equally important and inter-connected.
 However, three areas known as the prime areas are seen as particularly important and should be prioritised.
 Practitioners working with our youngest children focus principally on the three prime areas as these lay the foundations for later learning.